History as the Teacher of Life

 Yes, social doctrine is put under moral theology, which means it pertains to actions.

-also say this field has taken on a distinct humanitarian aspect since the
+Would you also say this field has taken on a distinct humanitarian aspect since the Second Vatican Council?

 How much does the academy advise the Pope?